Sasszem/esp-scopelogo/README.md

 - use scope controls to adjust image position and size
 - you might need to filp the image using scope controls or rotate it by swapping the channels
 - you can switch between images via connecting a button between the pin specified in `firmware.ino` (can be changed to any pin featuring pullup, software debouncing is provided)
+- after the first upload, the ESP has OTG functionality.
+Hold down the button while powering up to activate (the builtin LED will also light up).
+SSID and PW can be set in `firmware.ino`

 Used some of the SVG reading code from my [`fourieranim` project](https://github.com/sasszem/fourieranim)